trageser.com

 This whole computer fixation is the fault of my father.
 He's an engineer by training and trade, so it's not entirely his fault, I suppose — some slightly altered gene somewhere in the family pool.

-When I was 12 or 13, he built a homebrew computer around the MOS 6502 CPU — same chip that Apple, Atari and Commodore later built their 8-bit computers around.
-This one was more basic than any of those — 2K RAM, hex display, Teletype for a printer.
-It's in the San Diego Computer Museum now.
+When I was 12 or 13, he built a KIM-I homebrew computer around the MOS 6502 CPU – the same chip that Apple, Atari and Commodore later built their 8-bit computers around.
+This one was more basic than any of those – 2K RAM, hex display, Teletype for a printer.
+It's in the San Diego Computer Museum collection now (which has since been donated en masse to the San Diego State University Library.)

 Through the years, I've owned and worked on all kinds of computers — Atari 400, 800, ST, STe and Falcon030 (plus a 2600 console, an XE Game System and a Jaguar 64-bit game console), Commodore 64 and Amiga 500, Apple //c, Texas Instruments Ti 99 4/A, an XT DOS box, AT&T Unix workstation, Sparc I, MacSE, MacIIci, '486, Pentium, Pentium III and iMac.
 The operating systems have varied from the simple (Atari and Commodore used BASIC as the OS on their 8-bit boxes!) to the complex (Solaris, Linux, DOS) to the dysfunctional (VAXnotes).
 The best I've ever used was the GEM desktop on Atari's 16-, 24- and 32-bit computers — it is, of course, dead and buried.

-Andy had himself a 1,200 baud modem for his Kaypro computer, and discovered the world of computer Bullet Board Systems (BBSs).
+Andy had himself a 1,200 baud modem for his Kaypro computer, and discovered the world of computer bulletin board systems (BBSs).
 Pretty soon I was hooked, too, and whenever Andy wasn't using the modem, I'd borrow it to use with my Atari 400.

-Our favorite BBS quickly became the People's Message System, run by Bill Blue and Morgan Davis (which later grew up to become CTS, the ISP I still use to this day).
+Our favorite BBS quickly became the People's Message System, run by Bill Blue and Morgan Davis.
 One of the most interesting characters to frequent this BBS was Dan Gookin, who at the time was editor of a local weekly computer mag name of The Byte Buyer (which was shortly thereafter sued by BYTE magazine for trademark infringement, and changed its name to ComputorEdge).
-Dan organized some of the denizens of the BBS into a weekend daredevil club that would go skydiving and rappelling and have paint-pellet wars — called themselves the PMS Commandoes because of the People's Message System connection.
+Dan organized some of the denizens of the BBS into a weekend daredevil club that would go skydiving and rappelling and have paint-ball wars – called themselves the PMS Commandoes because of the People's Message System connection.
 Most folks, though, assumed from the name emblazoned on their matching t-shirts that they were simply husbands who needed out of the house one weekend a month.

 Shortly after we virtually met him, Gookin wrote a book called "DOS for Dummies," and left ComputorEdge for the riches of best-selling authorhood.
 Before leaving, though, he'd added Andy to the regular rotation of ComputorEdge writers.

-Dan's replacement as editor, Tina Berke, not only kept Andy on as a regular, but unleashed her beguiling charm on him, leaving him no choice but to fall helplessly in love with her (a condition that persists to this day).
+Dan's replacement as editor, Tina Berke, not only kept Andy on as a regular, but unleashed her beguiling charm on him, leaving him no choice but to fall helplessly in love with her.
 When she left to become editor at SuperComputer Review, Andy was tabbed as her replacement.
 (You can find the whole history of ComputorEdge editors in my column on "The former editors' club.")

 Taking pity on my young family's financial dependence on my unfortunate choice of journalism as a career, Andy added me to the regular pool of ComputorEdge contributors in the early '90s.
 I wrote stories on all kinds of issues, and was still calling local BBSs — was an early e-mail addict before most folks knew what e-mail was.